-Notice the descriptive caption and y-axis name.
+Please take careful notice of the descriptive caption and y-axis label.

-The dashboard shows a breakdown of your activity and sleep patterns, compares it to the ideal numbers and then awards badges if you have done well.
+The dashboard shows a breakdown of your activity and sleep patterns, compares it to the ideal numbers, and then awards badges if you have done well.
 Here’s a part of the dashboard.

 Showing the activity as a percentage of the goal reached pushes you to complete it.

-Sprout Social is a social media management software that helps businesses manage and understand the engagement of their social presence across Twitter, Facebook, LinkedIn and more.
+Sprout Social is a social media management software that helps businesses manage and understand the engagement of their social presence across Twitter, Facebook, LinkedIn, and more.

 The dashboard follows a nice information hierarchy going from the overall group trends to the breakdown of demographics for Twitter and Facebook.
 The sparklines sum up the trend of new followers and messages in a small space, and the sweet icons for male and female followers aid data comprehension.